jgrebol/ESIpy/scripts/from_template/README.txt

+# How to generate ESIpy's scripts from a template

 By running the bash script **pythonize.sh** (as ./pythonize.sh), all **.xyz** files will be converted into the corresponding python files using the **template.py** file as